BiruMJ/Recipe-Page/README.md

 ## Acknowledgments

-I use ChatGPT and Copilot whenever I feel stuck.
-I also take inspiration from related websites to make my code better.
+I use ChatGPT and Copilot whenever I feel I am stucked.
+Also, I view some related websites for inspiration and make my coding more good.